Tumbleweed-64/simple_encryption/README.md

 - Morse encoder
 - Caesar Shift
-- NEW: Substitution cipher maker!
+- Substitution cipher maker!

 More coming soon.
 I think the caesar shift decryption method will be pretty easy, as you essentially just brute-force it.
 Pull request for different ciphers.
 I couldn't think of any more than these, but Atbash is coming next.

 # KNOWN BUGS

 It's a pretty simple console application, but I could have done better.
-Actually, all the bugs in here are due to bad user input.
+Actually, most the bugs in here are due to bad user input.
-When you use this, know that you can't input numbers or punctuation because that would cause some translation trouble (they aren't in my letter array)
+When you use this, know that you can't input numbers or punctuation because that would cause some translation trouble (they aren't in my letter array) 2024 update: i've decided to come back to this.
+It's pretty bad but I'll fix it.

 But yeah.